Scott Smart: Racing career

-Scott won the Superteen series in 1994, and he was 1997 250cc British Champion, having previously finished as series runner-up, before making a move up to the 500cc World Championship the next year.
+Scott Paul Smart won the Superteen series in 1994, and he was 1997 250cc British Champion, having previously finished as series runner-up, before making a move up to the 500cc World Championship the next year.
 He was not successful here, and after some 250cc races a year later he spent several years in British Supersport, finishing as runner-up in 2002.

 British Superbikes

-Scott did his first full season in British Superbike in 2003 for Hawk Kawasaki, finishing 9th overall, with a string of top 10 finishes as well as twice qualifying on the front row.
-He then took 3 wins to finish 4th in 2004.
+Smart did his first full season in British Superbike in 2003 for Hawk Kawasaki, finishing ninth overall, with a string of top-ten finishes as well as twice qualifying on the front row.
+He then took three wins to finish fourth in 2004.
 This earned him a prestigious ride with Rizla Suzuki alongside reigning champion John Reynolds for 2005, but he struggled on the bike and left the team mid-season, joining the small Vivaldi racing team, but missing some races with a broken collarbone.
 He started 2006 with a bang, winning a chaotic wet round 3 at Donington Park, but has not been among the front-runners in the dry on his semi-works Suzuki.
 Late in the season, he sustained a broken wrist and did a technical piece about engine specifications whilst still in plaster.
-Confusingly, this was broadcast hours after he had raced in the BSB season finale, finishing 6th in race one.
+Confusingly, this was broadcast hours after he had raced in the BSB season finale, finishing sixth in race one.
 For 2007, he returned to Hawk Kawasaki, but had an uncompetitive start to the season.

 British Superstock 1000

-Scott moved down to the stock class in 2009 with the Moto Rapido Ducati team, he was pencilled in to move back to the British Superbike Championship class in 2010 under the Evo regulations, however after one of their sponsors dropped out Smart stayed in the stock class for 2010.
+Smart moved down to the stock class in 2009 with the Moto Rapido Ducati team, he was pencilled in to move back to the British Superbike Championship class in 2010 under the Evo regulations, however after one of their sponsors dropped out Smart stayed in the stock class for 2010.

 Radio Control

-Scott is also very active in Radio Controlled models, mainly touring cars and 1/12 Pan/Le Mans.
+Smart is also very active in Radio Controlled models, mainly touring cars and 1/12 Pan/Le Mans.
 He has raced at British National level and has even represented the BRCA at the 1/12 European Championships.

 During his spare time, Scott is a contributor to the UK RC Car magazine Radio Controlled Car Racer.